LesiaChaban/gdk-oci-oke-workshop/05-configure-app/configure-app.md

 	</copy>
 	```

-10. Set the environment variable `OCI_OS_OKE_IMAGE` used in in the <pom.xml>, in the docker push command, and to substitute the placeholder used in the <k8s.yml> file.
+10. Set the environment variable `OCI_OS_OKE_IMAGE` used in the _oci/pom.xml_, in the docker push command, and to substitute the placeholder used in the _k8s.yml_ file.

 	```bash
 	<copy>
 	export OCI_OS_OKE_IMAGE=$OCI_REGION.ocir.io/$OCI_OS_NS/gdk-oke/os-oke:latest